 Setting this item to [Enabled] allows legacy operating systems to boot even without support for CPUs with extended CPUID functions.

-The following item appears only when you set the CPU Ratio Control item to [Auto].
+The following item appears only when you set the CPU Ratio Control to [Auto]

 Intel(R) SpeedStep (TM) Tech.
-[Enabled]
+[Disabled]